 “The procedure for scheduling and the final schedules issued by RLDC, shall be open to all regional entities and other regional open access customer’s entities for any checking/verification, for a period of 5 days.
 In case any mistake/omission is detected, the RLDC shall forthwith make a complete check and rectify the same”.

-As evident no definite timeline is given in clause 6.5.29 to RLDC for publishing final implemented schedule.
-In absence of same, as a standard practice once month is over ERLDC prepares (with necessary correction /rectification/reconciliation etc.) & shares final (provisionally) implemented schedule data for commercial accounting of REA within two working days.
-Once final schedule is issued by ERLDC, same is open for verification for 5 days for the regional entities.
+RLDCs prepares (with necessary correction /rectification/reconciliation etc.) & shares final (provisionally) implemented schedule data for commercial accounting of REA within two working days to RPCs for issuance of monthly Regional Energy Accounts (REA) The provisional schedule is issued by RLDCs which is kept open for verification for 5 days for the regional entities as per IEGC .

-Generally two working days for publication of final (provisionally issued) implemented schedule data is required for completing following activities -
+2. Generally two working days for publication of implemented schedule ( provisional) data is required for completing following activities -

 For Checking of Data -

-After the operating day is over at 2400 hours, ERLDC checks the schedule of each generator and beneficiaries.
-If there is any discrepancy due to –
+After the operating day is over at 2400 hours, the following verification inthe schedules of each generator and beneficiaries are done for any discrepancy due to the following: –

 Operational Difficulty in punching data related to requisition/filling tech minimum & ramp data/gate closure/ power outage at stations/SLDCs